 Myers, who, according to the Washington Post, “looked like a guy who stopped on the tarmac to tie his shoe and got hit in the back with the 8:30 to LaGuardia,” filled in with some comments about the possible effect of the storm on the willingness of Louisiana citizens to live in the area in the future.
 Then he turned back to West, who uttered the line that came to epitomize Katrina for many people around the world, and to infuriate a large number of others.
 “George Bush doesn’t care about black people!”
 Myers, the Post wrote, “now look[ed] like the 8:30 to LaGuardia turned around and caught him square between the eyes.”1 In truth, he did appear even more stunned than before, something I would not have thought possible.

 The song was called “George Bush Doesn’t Care About Black People” (also referred to as “George Bush Doesn’t Like Black People”).
-BUY VERONAL NO PRESCRIPTION, Appropriately, given that Mr. West was the one to come up with the phrase, the song was built around Mr. West’s “Gold Digger.”
+Appropriately, given that Mr. West was the one to come up with the phrase, the song was built around Mr. West’s “Gold Digger.”
 Much of the melody was sampled directly from the recording of that song.
 Yet the words were very different.
 Where “Gold Digger” is about a predatory, sensual, and materialist woman who “take[s] my money when I’m in need” and is a “triflin’ friend indeed,” The Legendary K.O.’s song is a lyrical and profane condemnation of the response to Katrina by both the government and the media.
 Here is a sample: